ad-freiburg/esa2018-experiment/BLOGPOST.md

 1. How many papers that looked like "clear accepts" in one PC were rejected by the other PC?
 2. How many papers that looked like "clear rejects" in one PC were accepted by the other PC?
 3. How large is the "gray zone" of papers, which are neither fish nor foul and how well do the PCs agree on these?
-4. How do these similarities evolve over the reviewing process: Do the per-paper discussions really help?
-Do the discussions of papers in the "gray zone" help?
+4. How much does the discussion of the papers in the PC help decrease the randomness of the decisions, and does it even do that?
 5. And finally, what does this all mean for the future of peer review?

 To answer these questions, in 2018 we set up an experiment similar to the NIPS experiment, but with richer data and a deeper analysis.